carmenere/easy-cs/algorithms/sorting.md

 <br>

 # Bubble sort
-traverse from left and compare adjacent elements and the higher one is placed at right side.
+Traverse from left and compare adjacent elements and the higher one is placed at right side.<br>

+## Pseudocode
 ```rust
 bubble_sort(A)
   for i in [0, n-2]